 For all those parents who have never spent vacations or holidays with their children without the other parent, the idea of planning a family vacation can seem frightening.
 You need to understand that as a divorced parent on a family vacation with your kids, you are being solely responsible for your children on your own.
 If you have never taken your children out of state without the help of the other parent during your marriage, it can be a huge responsibility for a newly divorced parent to spend a family vacation as a divorced parent.

-“Here’s a useful piece of advice for any divorce parent planning a family vacation with his or her children for the first time: speak to your friend, family member, or relative who is also a single parent,” advises our Salt Lake City divorce lawyer.
+“Here’s a useful piece of advice for any divorced parent planning a family vacation with his or her children for the first time: speak to your friend, family member, or relative who is also a single parent,” advises our Salt Lake City divorce lawyer.
 You will most certainly need help in booking flights, booking a hotel room or vacation rental as well as creating a travel plan for your family vacation.

 Do not be afraid to ask for help or advice to ensure that your family vacation goes smoothly.
 The last thing you would want is something bad to happen to you or your child during the vacation just because you were careless, reckless, inattentive, or negligent.
 Do keep in mind that your every mistake or mishap during the family vacation may be used against you by the other parent to take away your child custody rights.

-Before taking your children on a family vacation after divorce, speak to an experienced divorce lawyer in Salt Lake City or elsewhere in California.
+Before taking your children on a family vacation after divorce, speak to an experienced divorce lawyer in Salt Lake City or elsewhere in Utah.
 Get a legal consultation today by contacting Emy A. Cordano.
 Call at 801-804-5152.